daacs-ai/fresher-frontend-assignment/README.md

 # 🚀 Frontend Engineer (0–1 / Fresher) — Hiring Assignment

+## **We're Hiring: Junior Frontend Engineer (0–1 Years / Fresher)**

+### About Us

+DataActions is a venture-backed company headquartered in Singapore, building Decision Agents for Enterprises powered by Causal AI.

+#### What You'll Work On

+- Building agentic frontend features using React / Next.js
+- Turning ambiguous product ideas into clean UI
+- Working on reusable components & design systems
+- Collaborating closely with product, design & founders
+- Learning how real production frontend systems are built

+#### What We're Looking For

+- Problem-solving mindset as the defacto
+- Ability to explain your approach with trade-offs
+- Comfort with experimenting (vibe coding)
+- Strong fundamentals in JS / HTML / CSS
+- Expertise with React & Next.js (and willingness to learn fast)

+#### Compensation

+=> ₹6-8 LPA + ESOPs

+#### How to Apply

+**Mail** - thushar.ke@dataactions.ai / cc: adi@dataactions.ai

+- Share your GitHub with projects / with demos
+- Write a cover letter, why should we hire you?
+- No resume is needed

+#### How to get shortlisted faster:

+Work below problem statement, share your demo repo with a Loom video.

+---

 Welcome! 👋

 This repository contains the frontend hiring assignment for 0–1 year / fresher frontend engineers at DataActions.

 **This assignment is designed to evaluate how you think, not how fancy your UI is.**

-## 🌍 About DataActions

-DataActions is a venture-backed company headquartered in Singapore, building next-generation Decision Intelligence powered by ontology-driven modelling and Causal AI.

-As markets shift toward AI-native operations, competitive advantage no longer comes from static analytics — it comes from the ability to experiment, learn, and decide faster.

-DataActions enables that decision and experimentation velocity for supply chain and retail organizations, helping teams move from insight → action with confidence.

 ## 🎯 Purpose of This Assignment